qchemlab-embedding/2023-07-14-workshop/_episodes/05-undoing.md

 ### Reverting commits

 - Imagine we made a few commits.
-- We realize that the latest commit `f960dd3` was a mistake and we wish to undo it:
+- We realize that the latest commit `e1d7745` was a mistake and we wish to undo it:

 ```
 $ git log --oneline

-f960dd3 (HEAD -> master) not sure this is a good idea
+e1d7745 (HEAD -> master) testing a new idea
-dd4472c we should not forget to enjoy
+5861578 Merge branch 'less-salt'
+0996fff Merge branch 'experiment'
+372c868 add README.md file
+721d9c6 reduce amount of salt
+a85267e maybe little bit less cilantro
+c79bfc1 let us try with some cilantro
+901f422 enjoy your dish!
-2bb9bb4 add half an onion
+7adfe4b add half an onion
-2d79e7e adding ingredients and instructions
+49baa1f adding ingredients and instructions
 ```

 A safe way to undo the commit is to revert the commit with `git revert`:

 ```
-$ git revert f960dd3
+$ git revert e1d7745
 ```

 This creates a **new commit** that does the opposite of the reverted commit.